 Photograph by: HelloMojo

-Eucalyptus sideroxylon is a Evergreen Tree up to 30.00 metres tall.
+Eucalyptus sideroxylon is an evergreen tree that can grow up to 30.00 metres tall.

 It has miscellaneous uses.